Halloween, Tarot and a true ghost story

 This is one of my personal favourite cards.
 She captains her own boat, steering a course towards the rising sun.

 The second decan of Aquarius is ruled by Mercury, planet of communications, the ruler of Gemini.
 These natives have the gift of the gab.
-They are charming, and socially in demand, but while they are generally very pleasant, they are in some ways rather aloof, cool in temperament, not deeply interested in the feelings of others.
-They are creatively talented but rational with it, analytical in their approach, more interested in ideas, technicalities and activities than in comfort.
+They are charming, and socially in demand, but while generally very pleasant, they can be aloof, and not particularly interested in the feelings of others.
 This does not mean they don’t have deep feelings.
-They certainly do, and when they are upset they can lose their cool big time and turn very quarrelsome indeed, even vengeful.
-They are however, eminently civilized and humane in their general outlook unless they are encountered when they are off balance; much concerned with big issues affecting humanity on the highest levels.
+They certainly do, and when they are upset they can become very quarrelsome indeed, even vengeful.
+They are however, eminently civilized and humane in their general outlook and much concerned with big issues affecting humanity on the highest levels.

-Famous Second Decan Aquarius subjects: Charles Dickens, Jules Verne, Rosa Parks, Bob Marley, Boris Yeltsin, Ronald Reagan, Ashton Kutcher, Michael Sheen,
+Famous Second Decan Aquarius subjects: Charles Dickens, Jules Verne, Rosa Parks, Bob Marley, Boris Yeltsin, Ronald Reagan, Ashton Kutcher, Michael Sheen

 The third decan is generally appealing and attractive, and generally somewhat more easy-going than Aquarians born in the other decans.
-The personality is charming yet mysterious, affable yet elusive with an acute sense of humour which they use to defuse and manage challenging situations.
+The personality is charming yet mysterious, affable yet elusive, with an acute sense of humour which they use to defuse and manage challenging situations.
 They can be something of a court jester, but with many a serious thing spoken in jest.
-These quirky, sharp but friendly Aquarians are like shooting stars, nice to have around, and they are easy to approach but may be less easy to understand.
+These quirky, sharp but friendly Aquarians are like shooting stars, nice to have around, but may be less easy to understand.

 Famous Decan 3 Aquarius subjects: Galileo, Abraham Lincoln, Charles Darwin, Thomas Edison, Paris Hilton, Mia Farrow, Sheryl Crowe.